Cambridge Healthtech Instituteの初開催

 Disrupting B and T Cell Collaboration in Autoimmune Disease: T Cell Engagers versus CAR T Cell Therapy?

-Venkat Reddy, PhD, Principal Investigator, Rheumatology, University College London
+Venkat Reddy, PhD, Associate Professor, Rheumatology, University College London

 B and T cells collaborate to drive autoimmune disease (AID).
 Anti-CD20 antibodies provide targeted B-cell depletion (BCD), but some patients have refractory AID due to incomplete BCD.
 Novel therapies using T cells as effectors may disrupt B-T cell collaboration and overcome rituximab-resistant AID.